Illinois

 Illinois's Freedom from Drone Surveillance Act: When Can Police Use a Drone?

-The Freedom from Drone Surveillance Act, 725 ILCS 167, sets a default ban: a law enforcement agency may not use a drone to gather information unless the use fits one of a short list of statutory exceptions.
+The Freedom from Drone Surveillance Act, 725 ILCS 167, sets a default ban: a law enforcement agency may not use a drone to gather information unless the use fits one of ten statutory exceptions in Section 15.
 The most common lawful basis is a search warrant, issued on a probable-cause showing under 725 ILCS 5/108-3 of the Code of Criminal Procedure, and capped at 45 days, renewable only if the agency makes a fresh showing of good cause to the issuing judge.
-The remaining exceptions are narrower: a credible, specific terrorism risk certified by the United States Secretary of Homeland Security; reasonable suspicion that swift drone use is needed to prevent imminent harm to life or to stop an imminent escape or destruction of evidence, capped at 48 hours; crime scene or traffic crash scene photography that is geographically confined and time-limited; and drone use during a declared disaster or public health emergency.
+Several other exceptions are narrow: a credible, specific terrorism risk certified by the United States Secretary of Homeland Security; reasonable suspicion that swift drone use is needed to prevent imminent harm to life or to stop an imminent escape or destruction of evidence, capped at 48 hours and reported to the State's Attorney within 24 hours; locating a missing person or conducting search and rescue; crime scene or traffic crash scene photography that is geographically confined and time-limited; drone use during a declared or suspected disaster or public health emergency, with no advance declaration required; inspecting a building or structure at the express request of local government; and demonstrating a drone's capabilities without collecting or recording data.
+A 2023 amendment, Public Act 103-0101 (the Drones as First Responders Act, effective June 16, 2023), added two significantly broader categories that let agencies use drones for routine, notice-based monitoring well outside the warrant process: responding to a 911 dispatch to locate a victim, assess a health or safety need, or coordinate responding units, and monitoring a parade, festival, or other routed or special event in real time, provided the agency posts advance public notice at least 24 hours before the event.

 The Act also constrains what happens after the flight.
 An agency that gathers information under one of these exceptions must destroy it within 30 days unless a supervisor determines the material shows evidence of criminal activity or is relevant to an ongoing investigation or pending criminal trial, in which case it may be retained longer.
 Agencies may not sell or disclose drone-gathered information to unauthorized recipients, though records remain subject to the Freedom of Information Act (absent an applicable exemption) or a court order or subpoena tied to a criminal proceeding or crash investigation.
 Every agency that owns or uses a drone must file an annual report with the Illinois Criminal Justice Information Authority, which compiles and publishes a statewide summary.